 While some colleges may take you at your word that your animal is an ESA, many schools require you to show proof.
 A legitimate ESA Letter is the documentation that shows you have an emotional support animal.

-An emotional support letter is a proof that you have a recognized assistance animal.
+An emotional support letter is the only necessary form of proof that you have a recognized assistance animal.
 It's what you need to show to your college to keep your ESA in your dorm room.
 An ESA Letter is like a prescription; it shows that a mental health professional recommends an ESA to help alleviate the symptoms of your condition.

 College campuses may ask to meet your support animals before the year starts to ensure they are safe and not a threat to other students in the public schools or that your support animal has special training.